This much I know: 9 leadership lessons from global CEOs

-Published 23 February 2022 in Brain circuits • 2 min read
+Published February 23, 2022 in Brain Circuits • 2 min read

 It’s not hard to identify when things need to change within your business, when sales drop, or morale is off kilter, or production is hitting lows.
 What is not so readily apparent is the underlying causes of these problems.
 Often, the problem starts with you.
 As a leader, you need to be able to reflect on yourself and see if you are causing part of the problem.
 Here are several scenarios to consider.